-A stitch can usually be felt to one side of the abdomen, more often the right side, around the area of the lower ribs.
-Many people suffer from stitches when doing sport, particularly running based activities.
-We examine the possible causes and what you may be able to do about it.
+A side stitch can usually be felt to one side of the abdomen, more often the right side, around the area of the lower ribs.
+Many people suffer from stitches when doing sports, particularly running-based activities.
+We explain the possible causes and what you may be able to do about it.

-Most cases of abdominal pain during exercise are referred to as a ‘stitch’ or side stitch.
+Most cases of acute abdominal pain during exercise are referred to as a ‘stitch’ or side stitch.
 It is also known as an ‘exercise-related transient abdominal pain’ or ETAP.
-Stitches are very common, especially in running and swimming, with up to 70% of runners experiencing a stitch in the last year.
+Stitches are very common, especially in runners and swimmers, with up to 70% of runners experiencing a stitch in the previous year.